Overview of the Compute Service

 Be sure to review Best Practices for Your Compute Instance for important information about working with your Oracle Cloud Infrastructure Compute instance.

 Compute is Always Free eligible.
-For more information about Always Free resources, including additional capabilities and limitations, see Oracle Cloud Infrastructure Free Tier.
+For more information about Always Free resources, including capabilities and limitations, see Oracle Cloud Infrastructure Free Tier.

 When you create a compute instance, you can select the most appropriate type of instance for your applications based on characteristics such as the number of CPUs, amount of memory, and network resources.